...

 Recovery Metrics

-What CISOs Should Measure: The Backup & DR Dashboard
+What CISOs Should Measure: The Backup and DR Dashboard

 A CISO’s role is to act as the chief architect of an organization’s cyber resilience.
 When designing your backup and disaster recovery (DR) strategy, you must move beyond simply purchasing a solution and instead focus on defining the core requirements and metrics that will guide its success.
 Your strategic decisions are the foundation upon which the entire data protection framework is built.